Frequently Asked Questions

 Will I have my own bedroom?

-Each artist has their own private bedroom unless they are working as a team or have applied to the Family Friendly residency where they might share their room with their child or spouse depending on the need.
-Four bedrooms each have a private bath and four bedrooms share a single bath with one other bedroom.
+Each artist has their own private bedroom, unless they are working as a collaborative team or have applied to the family friendly residency (where they might share their room with their child or spouse).
+Four bedrooms have a private en suite bath, and four bedrooms share a single bath with one other bedroom.

 Do I need to bring sheets, pillows, blankets or towels?